 I would have to get top marks, which is unlikely.

-Il che literally means “the what”, which, obviously doesn’t make sense.
+Il che means the what, which doesn’t make sense.

 It refers to a whole concept or idea, so it’s pretty neutral.
 It doesn’t change depending on gender or number.